-Table 3 aligns key attributes identified and defined during the ICIM workshop by the subject matter experts to the theoretical INCOSE foundation/framework.
+Table 3: Alignment of the theoretical INCOSE foundation/framework to the Key Attributes experts to the theoretical INCOSE foundation/framework.
 Figure 13 illustrates the alignment of the theoretical INCOSE foundation/framework blocks with the key attributes blocks from the ICIM workshop as described previously.